 Gotham Knights is more of an RPG than the other Batman games.
 This is made most evident by enemies all displaying a level and health bar above their heads.
 Each encounter also results in XP gained and a level system.
 Damage numbers did show up during the boss fight against Mr. Freeze, as well as in normal encounters, to further emphasize leveling.
 The video also states that enemies will apparently scale to your character’s level, which they seem to hint could change what moves they do in addition to just making them hit harder and have more health.

 The RPG mechanics don’t stop there, though.
-There’s also a gear and leveling system to manage as well.
+There’s also a gear and leveling system to manage.
 In terms of gear, you will apparently be able to modify each character’s melee weapon, ranged weapon, and suit to some extent that will alter that character’s style.
 Gear will apparently be crafted at the Belfry, which also acts as a hub where you can examine your clues, talk to Alfred, and make preparations before diving back out into the dangerous streets of Gotham.

 Leveling is mostly tied to each character’s skill tree, which is also unique between characters.
 This was done to make each character feel unique, as Creative Director Patrick Redding stated.
-“They’re all trained under Batman, so have certain crimefighting approaches that are derivative of that.
+“They’re all trained under Batman, so [they] have certain crime-fighting approaches that are derivative of that.
 But at the same time, they have all kind of evolved in their own direction, and they have their different specialties.
 With things like traversal, we wanted to make sure that each character had a kind of different spin on that idea of being able to kind of party-crash on crime.
 So they might have access to some of the same tools, like the grapple and the Batcycle.
 But they also have ways of kind of approaching and entering into the fray that is really distinctive and specific to each of them.”

-Another demo focused specifically on Nightwing and Red Hood released to give us the best look at Gotham Knights in action yet.
+Another demo focused specifically on Nightwing and Red Hood was released to give us the best look at Gotham Knights in action yet.
 The game director walks us through how the flow of the game will work around halfway through the game.
 Nightwing immediately is shown off using his glider to leap from a building and jet across the city.
 We are also introduced to a gang called the Regulators, which can perform different crimes with different objectives to stop them around the map.

 Red Hood joins the action, and rather than use a tool to traverse, he can use his soul energy to continuously jump off green energy in the air like a double jump, as well as use a traditional grappling hook.
 For all characters, you will be building a momentum bar by landing strikes, and you’ll get more for timing attacks perfectly.
 When filled up, each character can perform a finisher, very much like past Batman games.
 Red Hood can use an ability that pierces armor, though it is hard to tell which enemies are armored or not.
-Once the enemies were finished, a screen pops up telling you how much XP and other rewards you earned.
+Once the enemies are finished, a screen pops up telling you how much XP and other rewards you earned.

 Speaking of which, it is touched on that the entire UI is completely customizable, though not explored in this demo.
 This could be why no damage numbers appear during combat as they did in the older trailers.